 Successfully identifying the audience and knowing what the audience wants is crucial for a PPC ad campaign’s success.

-Even the best writer in the world cannot deliver a good PPC ad copy without a clear understanding of who they are speaking to and what does their target audience need.
+Even the best writer in the world cannot deliver a good PPC ad copy without a clear understanding of who they are speaking to and what their target audience needs.

 Besides being aware of their audience, PPC copywriters should also have: